-Applicants seeking admission into the RN to BSN must have earned an associate degree in nursing from an accredited institution with a minimum GPA 2.0.
-Applicants with foreign credentials must be evaluated showing proof of equivalency from an acceptable organization with NACES or AICE.
-Official transcripts must be provided from all previously attended colleges and universities.
-Applicants must hold a valid unrestricted, unencumbered RN license.
+Applicants seeking admission into the RN-BSN program must have earned an associate degree in nursing from an accredited institution with a minimum GPA of 2.0 or have earned a diploma in a (registered) nursing program.
+Applicants with foreign credentials must be evaluated showing proof of equivalency from an acceptable organization as listed under the general admission requirements.
+Official transcripts must be provided from all previously attended programs, colleges, and universities.
+Applicants must hold a valid unrestricted, unencumbered RN license, or have obtained a date for NCLEX-RN testing scheduled before the end of the first term in a core nursing course.